ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The task ID value MUST be a globally unique sequence of bytes.
 Each task has the following parameters associated with it:

-* `aggregator_endpoints`: A list of URLs relative to which each Aggregator's API endpoints can be found.
-Each endpoint's list MUST be in the same order.
-The Leader's endpoint MUST be the first in the list; subsequent items contain Helper endpoints.
-The order of the `encrypted_input_shares` in a `Report` (see {{upload-flow}}) MUST be the same as the order in which aggregators appear in this list.
+* `leader_aggregator_endpoint`: A URL relative to which the Leader's API endpoints can be found.
+* `helper_aggregator_endpoint`: A URL relative to which the Helper's API endpoints can be found.
 * The query configuration for this task (see {{query}}).
 This determines the query type for batch selection and the properties that all batches for this task must have.
 * `max_batch_query_count`: The maximum number of times a batch of reports may be queried by the Collector.
-* `task_expiration`: The time up to which clients are expected to upload to this task.
+* `task_expiration`: The time up to which Clients are expected to upload to this task.
 The task is considered completed after this time.
 Aggregators MAY reject reports that have timestamps later than `task_expiration`.
 * A unique identifier for the VDAF in use for the task, e.g., one of the VDAFs